 Legal Protection Against Drug Crime Charges

-Drug charges can range in severity.
-Depending on the circumstances, they range from a misdemeanor to a felony.
-In almost all cases, however, a conviction will have a large impact on the rest of one’s life.
+Depending on the circumstances, a drug charge can range in severity from a misdemeanor to a felony.
+In almost all cases, however, a conviction will have a large impact on the rest of an individual’s life.

-If you have been arrested or are under investigation for a drug crime, don’t hesitate to speak with our attorneys.
-Based in New Braunfels, and serving throughout Central Texas, we have more than 60 years of combined experience defending individuals against criminal charges.
-We can help you, too.
+If you have been arrested or are under investigation for a drug crime, don’t hesitate to speak with our attorneys at Kyle Law Firm.
+Based in New Braunfels and serving throughout Central Texas, they have more than 60 combined years of experience defending individuals against criminal charges.
+They can help you, too.

 Protection Against All Types Of Drug Charges

-- Manufacturing: Anyone who is involved in the growing or producing of illegal drugs can be charged with drug manufacturing.
+- Manufacturing: Anyone who is involved in the growing or production of illegal drugs can be charged with drug manufacturing.
 Examples include cultivating marijuana or creating drugs by mixing chemicals in a lab.

 - Distribution/trafficking: This includes selling, delivering and supplying any controlled substances.
-Most distribution charges occur through undercover operations by DEA agents or police officers.
-A majority of distribution charges are felonies, and involve charge from both the state and the federal government.
+Most distribution charges occur through undercover operations by Drug Enforcement Administration (DEA) agents or police officers.
+A majority of distribution charges are felonies and involve charges from both the state and the federal government.

 Penalties For Drug Charges

 Depending on your charges, drug crime penalties can include fines and extended time in prison.
-The severity of your charge will depend on prior offenses, whether minors are involved, the laws in your jurisdiction and etc. Your future is also at stake because even after you serve your time and paid off your debt to society, you will still have to live with a criminal record.
-This can limit your employment opportunities, housing options, and more.
+The severity of your charge will depend on whether you have prior offenses, whether minors were involved, the laws in your jurisdiction and other details.
+Your future is also at stake because even after you serve your time and pay off your debt to society, you will still have to live with a criminal record.
+This can limit your employment opportunities, housing options and more.

 Don’t Leave Your Future To Chance

 It is important that you call a lawyer the moment you have been arrested.
-The sooner we can get started on building your defense, the better your chances of reaching the best possible outcome.
+The sooner our team can get started on building your defense, the better your chances of reaching the best outcome possible are.

 To learn more, call us at 830-620-9402 or reach us online.
 Initial consultations are free of charge.